Ephesus Ancient City from Kusadasi: Transport, History and Travel Tips

 Ancient City of Ephesus: Tracing History and Myths

 One of the most striking structures in Ephesus is the Library of Celsus, regarded as one of the largest libraries of the Roman period.
-This magnificent structure housed around 12,000 manuscripts and served as a center of knowledge, art, and philosophy during its time.
-Additionally, the large theater and agoras contributed to Ephesus's rise as a hub of culture and commerce.
+This magnificent building housed around 12,000 manuscripts and served as a center of knowledge, art and philosophy during its time.

 The Ancient City of Ephesus is located in western Turkey, within the borders of the Selçuk district of İzmir province.
 It is approximately 80 kilometers away from İzmir city center.